 STD, ISD services are readily available at public call booths as are fax machines.

-Safety Nepalese are among the most gentle and hospitable people in the world.
-However, cases of mugging, theft and worse aren’t completely unheard of.
-Maoist rebels often picket police stations so be prepared for road blockages which won’t harm you in any way except by throwing plans off track.
-Women would be safer not wandering along deserted streets or trails on their own and at all times, except perhaps in Chitwan, Kathmandu and Pokhara, dressing conservatively.
+Nepalese are among the most gentle and hospitable people in the world.
+However, cases of mugging, theft, and worse aren’t completely unheard of.
+Maoist rebels often picket police stations so be prepared for road blockages that won’t harm you in any way except by throwing plans off track.
+Women would be safer not wandering along deserted streets or trails on their own and at all times, except perhaps in Chitwan, Kathmandu, and Pokhara, dressing conservatively.

 The entire Indian sub-continent has the same health hazards so one line of defiance should cover you on all territories.
-Like in India, the major risks to your health in Nepal from the armies of mosquitoes are malaria, encephalitis, kala azar and dengue.
+Like in India, the major risks to your health in Nepal from the armies of mosquitoes are malaria, encephalitis, kala-azar, and dengue.
 Cover your arms and legs; be liberal with the repellent and go ‘noonoo’ (Nepali for sleep) under a mosquito net.
-Traveller’s diarrhoea is another running problem and year after year traveller after traveller gets the ‘loosies’.
+Traveler’s diarrhea is another running problem and year after year traveler after traveler gets the ‘loosies’.
 Ensure it’s nothing nastier by avoiding green salads, uncooked food, and water that you haven’t sanitized by dropping an iodine pill into.

 For climbers and mountaineers, look out for symptoms of Altitude Sickness/Acute Mountain Sickness.
 If you ascend above 3500meters too fast you might feel nauseous, sleepless, and your head may ache.
-In this case your body’s telling you that you’re having acclimatization problems so let’s descend, buddy.
+In this case, your body’s telling you that you’re having acclimatization problems so let’s descend, buddy.
 Jokes aside, this is a very serious situation to be in and the only thing to do is to descend.
-Also carry sunscreen with minimum SPF 20 to escape sunburn.
+Also, carry sunscreen with a minimum of SPF 20 to escape sunburn.

-Major credit cards and Visa cards find wide acceptance in this extremely traveller-friendly country.
-You must however, have paper money too if you are venturing into a small town.
+Major credit cards and Visa cards find wide acceptance in this extremely traveler-friendly country.
+You must, however, have paper money too if you are venturing into a small town.
 All foreigners except Indians are expected to pay hotel bills and pay for air tickets and trekking permits in foreign currency.
 Even then, it will never be overwhelmingly expensive.
-Outside Kathmandu there aren’t any 5-star hotels.
+Outside Kathmandu, there aren’t any 5-star hotels.
 You could splurge on souvenirs but these are to be paid for in Nepali rupees.
 Food too is reasonably priced.
-At the swankiest restaurant in Kathmandu a meal for two with drinks would rarely exceed 800 rupees.
+At the swankiest restaurant in Kathmandu, a meal for two with drinks would rarely exceed 800 rupees.

-Tipping It is customary to tip at restaurants, hotels, and when in Chitwan, also the mahout (before the ride so he can reward you with an extra good showing), the sherpa guide and porter on the mountain trail.
+It is customary to tip at restaurants, hotels, and when in Chitwan, also the mahout (before the ride so he can reward you with an extra good showing), the guide, and porter on the mountain trail.
 Taxi drivers and the small stalls that serve piping hot tea and snacks don’t expect a tip.
-Good-natured bargaining is okay and even expected at smaller shops but haggling hard is going to get you nowhere especially not any closer to your desired buy.
+Good-natured bargaining is okay and even expected at smaller shops but haggling hard is going to get you nowhere especially any closer to your desired buy.